NEW: Clashes erupt anew around Tahrir Square, contributing to multiple injuries

-Adel Saeed, a spokesman for Egypt's general prosecutor's office, said 127 demonstrators who had been arrested since Saturday have been released.
-Another five have been "detained temporarily for further investigation."
+Saeed, the spokesman for the general prosecutor’s office, said 127 demonstrators who had been arrested in Cairo since Saturday have been released.
+Another five have been “detained temporarily for further investigation.”

-The military council has said on its Facebook page it is "extremely sorry for what the events have led to."
+The military council said on its Facebook page it is “extremely sorry for what the events have led to.”
 And spokesman Maj.
-Mohamed Askar noted late Monday that the Supreme Council has ordered a fact-finding mission to assess what has happened.
+Mohamed Askar said late Monday that the Supreme Council has ordered a fact-finding mission to assess what has happened.

 Moreover, the Supreme Council also is calling upon “all political forces to hold dialogue as soon as possible in order to address the escalation” of unrest, Askar said.

 Yet such pledges didn’t appear to resonate much with those around Tahrir Square.

 “People here feel that they have been cheated and that they have moved from an autocracy to a military dictatorship,” protester Mosa’ab Elshamy said.
 “So they are back to the square – back to square one – to ask for their rights once again.”

 Another man said the Supreme Council itself must relinquish authority.